madhrajan91/GetOutdoors/README.md

 'user@abc.com', 'user123&' {can get tasks and series} No Permissions required but they still need to be authenticated with a valid token to get the tasks and sereis

+# POSTMAN Collection
+GetOutdoors.postman_collection.json
+has all the requests.
+You may need to pass in the correct token

 # Full Stack Trivia API Backend